nashpaz123/noTrafficKeycloak/README.md

 ### Local Access (Minikube)

 After running the smoke test, you'll see the Minikube IP and ports.
-Access Keycloak at:
+Access Keycloak on the local machine at:

 ```
 https://<MINIKUBE_IP>:30443